turingschool/curriculum/source/topics/fundamental_security.markdown

 It's important to remember that authentication answers the question "Are you who you say you are?"
 You've claimed to be user with email address `admin@example.com`, but do you know the secret which only I (the system) and that user know -- their password?

-Answering that question leaves you with a clear answer: yes or no.

 #### Authorization

 After the user is known, the more important question is that of authorization: "Are you allowed to do what you're trying to do?"

 Can you see that data?
 Can you delete that record?
 After authentication has verified your identity, authorization must decide whether you are authorized to execute the desired action.

-**Too often, systems do not implement an authorization strategy**.
+**Too often, applications do not implement a robust authorization strategy**.
 By relying on only authentication, the system has only two known roles:

 * Unauthenticated Users
 * Authenticated Users